From entrepreneurs with the seed of a great idea to established companies, every business needs a business plan.

 Elements of a Business Plan

 Contrary to popular belief, business plans don’t need to be thousand-page documents.
 The critical factor is that they meet the needs of your business.

 Business plans themselves come in various forms.
 As we noted, startups might use a one-page document to ask for initial funding.
-A legacy company might use a ten-page analysis to showcase their financial health.
+A legacy company might use a 10-page analysis to showcase its financial health.

 Despite a difference in style or purpose, every business plan includes a handful of central elements.

 View these as your jumping-off point when writing the first draft of your plan.
 Hone in on the information that’s important to your organization to create a plan that reflects your company’s needs.

 The one universal aspect for every plan is the inclusion of an executive summary.
 This is your plan’s introduction to the reader, so be sure it’s well-constructed.